by Leatrice Evanne Asher

 Balance is a fundamental principle in the universe.
 Applied to our lives, balance can be equated with equilibrium—evenness—a quality that allows us to move through the world with ease.
 Yet, how often do we wake up, go to work, relate to others with unresolved feelings and discontentment simmering below the surface?
 Probably very often.

-Because feelings of discontent are uncomfortable and affect our field of functioning it is not only useful, but imperative, to know how to transform those feelings into a more balanced state.
-We all know how anger, sadness and other emotions, if not addressed, can lead to more extreme consequences, such as depression, murder, suicide.
-This article introduces a 5 step process that can restore your composure.
-This involves developing a witness, that aspect of self that can observe and note emotions when they arise without discounting, judging or overreacting to them.
-In this way, you learn to become master of your moods; otherwise, you will remain at their mercy and it will be too easy to justify staying stuck in them.
-You may still feel distressing sensations as you go through this process, but take note of how those sensations become less distressing as you remain steadfast in your intention to return to equilibrium.
+Because feelings of discontent are uncomfortable and affect our field of functioning, it is not only helpful but imperative to know how to transform those feelings into a more balanced state.
+We all know how anger, sadness, and other emotions, if not addressed, can lead to more extreme consequences, such as depression, murder, suicide.
+This article introduces a 5-step process that can restore your composure.
+It is a venture that involves developing a witness, that aspect of self that can observe and note emotions as they arise without discounting, judging, or overreacting.
+In this way, you learn to become master of your moods; otherwise, you will remain at their mercy, and it will be too easy to justify staying stuck in them.
+You may still feel distressing sensations as you go through this process, but take note of how those sensations become less uncomfortable as you remain steadfast in your intention to return to equilibrium.

-The course we most often take to distance ourselves from painful uprisings is to deny their existence or, not knowing what to do about them, mask the uncomfortableness with food, alcohol, drugs, anything that removes the pain and makes us feel good again; in other words, we abandon that within us which is capable of growth and experiencing deeper, profounder levels of enjoyment, appreciation, relationship, and self-knowledge.
-When we think we are being controlled by pain and think that we have no options this feeling of helplessness can activate our fears; of course we will want the attendant sensations to stop, as quickly as possible.
+The course we most often take to distance ourselves from painful uprisings is to deny their existence or, not knowing what to do about them, mask the uncomfortableness with food, alcohol, drugs, anything that removes the pain and makes us feel good again.
+In other words, we abandon that within us which is capable of growth and experiencing deeper, more profound levels of enjoyment, appreciation, relationship, and self-knowledge.
+When we think we are being controlled by pain and believe that we have no options, this feeling of helplessness can activate our fears; of course, we will want the attendant sensations to stop as quickly as possible.
 But this motion of trying to wrangle out of what we regard as bothersome only serves to entangle us further in it.
-This attempt to try and choke the experience is a frantic gesture designed to keep pain and the concomitant damage we expect it to inflict far away from us.
+This attempt to try and choke the experience is a frantic gesture designed to keep pain and the attendant damage we expect it to inflict far away from us.

-However much we try to disavow vexing arisings in our life, the catalyst that ignited them to begin with is not really gone.
+However much we try to disavow vexing arisings in our life, the catalyst that ignited them to begin with is not gone.
 It’s just waiting around the corner for another similar event to deposit itself again.
-Because there is always a learning inherent in pain, a lesson will continue until that lesson is learned.
-Once learned, it is nolonger needed.
+Because there is always a learning inherent in pain, a lesson will continue until it is learned.
+Once learned, it is no longer needed.
 We need only look to what continues to land on our doorstep to know if a particular lesson prevails.
-It may come cloaked in a different person, be a different scenario, but if this current event and the response that it elicits from us seems familiar it’s likely the same lesson trying to reach us, providing another opportunity for resolution and closure.
+It may come cloaked in a different person, be a different scenario.
+Still, if this current event and the response that it elicits from us seems familiar, it’s likely the same lesson is trying to reach us, providing another opportunity for resolution and closure.

-If you wish to become more familiar with the deeper regions of your being the intensity of pain can be a godsend, for we need something intense to make us explore these areas of ourselves.
-If pain weren’t so powerful—if it easily relented, didn’t make us feel frightened, angry, confused, if it let us ignore it, push it aside, if it didn’t demand recognition—it would have much less significance in our lives.
-But pain has tremendous power—power to break through our protective barriers, to provoke us into questioning our lives, into changing our habitual responses.
-It has the power to make us whole again.
+If you wish to become more familiar with the deeper regions of your being, the intensity of pain can be a godsend, for we need something intense to make us explore these areas of ourselves.
+If pain weren’t so powerful—if it quickly relented, didn’t make us feel frightened, angry, confused, if it let us ignore it, push it aside, if it didn’t demand recognition—it would have much less significance in our lives.
+But pain has tremendous power—the power to break through our protective barriers, to provoke us into questioning our lives, into changing our habitual responses.
+It can make us whole again.

-There are also times when inner disturbance isn’t related to another person but develops from feelings about one’s self or one’s body.
+There are also times when inner disturbance isn’t related to another person but develops from feelings about oneself or one’s body.
 In these instances, we are often judging ourselves for having what we perceive to be shortcomings.
-Because these thoughts are often accompanied with feelings of self-hate, anger, sadness, they create disturbance not only in our atmosphere but also affect others.
-Any state of disparity or imbalance that impacts our functioning in the world needs to be brought into equilibrium, and can be when we consent to this restorative undertaking.
-It’s painful to feel out of sync with one’s self but that pain is what awakens the desire to make ourselves whole again.
-When we honor it as such—a bearer of information; ultimately our healing, we set in motion the process of restoring ourselves.
+Because these thoughts are often accompanied by feelings of self-hate, anger, sadness, they create disturbance not only in our atmosphere but also affect others.
+Any state of disparity or imbalance that impacts our functioning in the world needs to be brought into equilibrium and can when we consent to this restorative undertaking.
+It’s painful to feel out of sync with one’s self, but that pain is what awakens the desire to make ourselves whole again.
+When we honor it as such—a bearer of information, ultimately our healing, we set in motion the process of restoring ourselves.
 No one can do this for us; we have to fix ourselves.
-The more we directly experience how the results of our effort turns things around, and the sense of relief that follows, the less time it will take to show up and be present when faced with another life moment that disturbs us.
+The more we directly experience how the results of our effort turn things around and the sense of relief that follows, the less time it will take to show up and be present when faced with another life moment that disturbs us.

-If you are ready to experience the underground regions of your being, the place where unwanted emotions are deposited, these 5 steps can help you to turn around most difficult situations you encounter.
+If you are ready to experience the underground regions of your being, the place where unwanted emotions are deposited, these five steps can help you to turn around most difficult situations you encounter.
 The only requirement is your willingness to stay with the focusing process.
 Frequently we are encouraged to seek authority and guidance from others.
-Although this may be helpful, the most astute guide you will ever encounter is within your own unique being, so this is also learning to trust, and return to, yourself.
-As you feel your life changing from implementing these steps you will have all the incentive and inspiration you need to apply them whenever needed . . . and you will, because once you know how to bring relief to your perturbations it is unlikely that you will continue to recoil from bothersome events or on the other hand, get lost in them.
+Although this may be helpful, the most astute guide you will ever encounter is within your unique being, so this is also learning to trust and return to yourself.
+As you feel your life changing from implementing these steps, you will have all the incentive and inspiration you need to apply them whenever needed, and you will because once you know how to bring relief to your perturbations, it is unlikely that you will continue to recoil from bothersome events or on the other hand, get lost in them.
 Instead, you will automatically begin this process of rebalancing.